Professional Boxing

 Watching live boxing is one of the best ways to understand the sport.
 Television does not capture the speed, the sound, or the tension in the room.
 You will learn more about timing and distance from one live fight than a month of YouTube videos.

 If you train at Honour and Glory, these are the nights worth going to.
 York Hall is the starting point - small hall shows are affordable, intimate and often produce better action than the big arena events.
+Start with our York Hall boxing first-time fan guide if you have never been before.
 For the big nights, The O2 and Copper Box Arena are both easily reachable from South East London.

 Going as a group from the gym is something we do regularly.
 Ask at training if anyone is heading to an upcoming show.

-Last updated: March 2026.
+Last reviewed: 7 June 2026.
 Events are subject to change.
-Check promoter websites for the latest ticket availability.
+Check the promoter or ticketing page before travelling.
 Browse all London boxing events on Ticketmaster.